-Presenters MUST either present on-site or provide either a Poster PDF or a 3-minute poster preview video in order to be published.
+Presenters MUST present on-site in order to be published.

 Posters should be readable by viewers five feet away and should display the paper title and authors and affiliations.
 The message should be clear and understandable without oral explanation.
 The following guidelines have been prepared to help improve the effectiveness of poster communications.

 Initial Sketch.
 Try various styles of data presentation to achieve clarity and simplicity.

 Rough Layout.
 Enlarge your best initial sketch, keeping the dimensions in proportion to the final poster.
 The rough layout should be full size.
 Print the title and headlines.
 Indicate text by horizontal lines.
 Draw rough graphs and tables.
 This will give you a good idea of proportions and balance.
 If you are working with an artist, show the poster layout to your colleagues and ask for comments.
 This is still an experimental stage.